 Hygiene is a complete system of health and healing based on the self-preserving nature of life and an appreciation for its normal conditions.
-More than mere cleanliness, hygiene is a 200 year-old, globally established health care system.
+More than mere cleanliness, hygiene is a 185 year-old, globally embedded health care system.
 We hardly discuss it because it’s just how things are done.
-Little known in its fullness, yet its depth and details strike newcomers as oddly familiar.
+Almost unknown in its fullness, its details strike newcomers as oddly familiar.

 Hygiene provides a comprehensive context for the restful use of darkness in support of the self-healing psyche.
 Hygiene enables us to understand what darkness is and how to relate to it for the purpose of health.

 Which is the point.
 We are organisms, so our purpose is to live.
 To live fully, we need health.

 “Health does not consist merely of the absence of symptoms of illness.
 It is a state of positive well-being that is evidenced by a constant state of euphoria.
 It is rarely, if ever, experienced by humans today.”

 Euphoria is exactly the sign of long-lost function that my adolescent rapture hinted at.
 Once tasted, nothing else will do.
 The thing is to come by it on purpose, not just by chance.
 What conditions would make it possible?
 Identifying and providing conditions is hygiene’s forte.
 It accomplishes this by making ordinary observations of life in nature along certain lines.

 So we will learn these lines—these principles—in this chapter, which relates the theory of hygiene.
 Chapter 2, darkroom retreat, relates its application.
 We head into the uncharted territory of hygienic psychology, chapter 3.

 Hygiene is the science of health, a branch of biology.
 Here is Webster’s definition:

 hygiene: conditions and practices conducive to the preservation of health